yhzks5/lambo-planet/lambo-frontend/lambo-ui/src/components/login/README.md

 ### params

 - successForwardUrl
-when login success then go to this url, generally you will fill a relative path
+when login success then go to this url, generally you will fill a url with relative path